Foam Dispensers for Commercial Setting

 Foam soap dispensed into hands for handwashing at a commercial sink

-Real-world dosing is often lower than historical testing assumptions.
-A randomized controlled trial published in the American Journal of Infection Control evaluated foaming handwashes at realistic doses (0.9 mL and 2.0 mL) and reported that both tested soaps met FDA success criteria using a healthcare personnel handwash method.
+Field-representative dosing volumes are frequently lower than historical assumptions used in older handwash validation models.
+A randomized controlled trial published in the American Journal of Infection Control evaluated foaming handwashes at realistic dispense volumes (0.9 mL and 2.0 mL) and reported that both products achieved FDA success criteria using a healthcare personnel handwash method under controlled conditions.

 What to specify for commercial foam dispensers